‘A good pilot’: Wife says man who died in New Bedford crash loved flying

 “He enjoyed everything.
 He loved astronomy, he loved flying,” Carol Vidal said of her husband, 74-year-old Paul Vidal, whose Cessna 150 crashed into a rural cemetery near Rockdale Avenue around 3 p.m.

-Carol said she believed her husband of 40 years was doing all he could to make sure he crashed in a way that wouldn’t injure anyone else.
+Carol says she believes her husband of 40 years was doing all he could to make sure he crashed in a way that wouldn’t injure anyone else.

 “I remember him saying that he would always do that if he had to come down, to not hurt anybody,” she said.
 “He was a good pilot.”